First-year applications consist of the following components:

 The Common Application

-The Common App has several parts, requires a personal statement essay, and must be submitted by the applicable date.
-There is also a Common Application Supplement, with a unique essay to St. Mary’s, that should be submitted online with your application.
+The Common App has several parts, requires a personal statement essay, that must be submitted by the applicable date.
+There is also a unique essay to St. Mary’s that is located on our Questions page that should be submitted online with your application.
 Make sure to double check that your application has submitted correctly.

 Or The St. Mary’s College Online Application